sdiehl/wiwinwlh/tutorial.md

 Laziness
 ========

 Again, a subject on which *much* ink has been spilled.
 There is an ongoing discussion in the land of Haskell about the compromises between lazy and strict evaluation, and there are nuanced arguments for having either paradigm be the default.
 Haskell takes a hybrid approach and allows strict evaluation when needed and uses laziness by default.
-Needless to say, we can always find examples where lazy evaluation exhibits worse behavior than strict evaluation and vice versa.
-They both have flaws, and as of yet there isn't a  method that combines only the best of both worlds.
+Needless to say, we can always find examples where strict evaluation exhibits worse behavior than lazy evaluation and vice versa.

+The primary advantage of lazy evaluation in the large is that algorithms that operate over both unbounded and bounded data structures can inhabit the same type signatures and be composed without additional need to restructure their logic or force intermediate computations.
+Languages that attempt to bolt laziness onto a strict evaluation mode with often bifurcate classes of algorithms into ones that are had-adjusted to consume unbounded structures and mixing and matching between lazy vs strict processing often necessitates manifesting large intermediate structures in memory when such composition would "just work" in a lazy language.

+By virtue of Haskell being the only language to actually explore this point in the design space, knowledge about lazy evaluation can often be non-intuitive to the novice.
+This does reflect on the model itself, merely on the need for more instruction material.

 See: